 8. Keep Changing Your Password

-It’s good to modify passwords regularly as part of website hardening techniques to avoid cyber attacks.
+Modifying passwords regularly as part of website hardening techniques to avoid cyber attacks is good.
 Also, ensure you don’t use the same password for all your websites and electronic devices.
 Once a hacker knows your website password, they will try it on other platforms, including social media and bank accounts.

-So, if you have been using the same password for multiple accounts, change them immediately.
+So, if you have been using the same password for multiple accounts, change it immediately.
 We also recommend using a good password manager to create lengthy passwords that are difficult to guess.
-Password managers utilise modern encryption technology that safeguards your passwords from cybercriminals.
+Password managers use modern encryption technology to safeguard your passwords from cyber criminals.

 9. Select A Reputed And Secure Web Hosting Service

 You would want to choose a hosting provider with top-notch web server security.
-That way, you can ensure you get the same level of security for websites, although this might not be the case every time.
+That way, you can ensure the same level of security for websites, although this might not always be the case.

-You might also consider settling for a shared plan because of its affordable price, but know it will not be the safest choice.
+You might also consider settling for a shared plan because of its affordable price but know it will not be the safest choice.
 In shared plans, you essentially share the same server with other websites.
-If one of them gets attacked, it won’t be long until the hacker gets access to your web server.
+If one gets attacked, the hacker will soon have access to your web server.

 10. Keep Updating Your Software

-Those who own a PC know that you need to update the software smoothly to run it.
-While it could be frustrating, it is an absolute must, which applies to websites.
+Those who own a PC know that updating the software smoothly is essential for running it.
+While it could be frustrating, it is an absolute must, and the same applies to websites.

 Ensure you are updating to the latest version of content management systems, plugins, and everything else that requires updating.
 Software updates can essentially fix glitches and bugs to improve security.
 Hence, if you are not updating your software regularly, leaving website functionality is compromised for attackers to exploit.